-- and are found in the privacy section of the site.
+- Know your privacy and security settings.
+Social networks such as Facebook allow the user to control how their information is shared and who has access to it.
+These are often customizable and are found in the privacy section of the site.
 Remember, registering for some applications (apps) require you to change your privacy settings. - Be mindful when using check-ins that reveal your location.
 Letting an abusive partner know where you are could be dangerous.
 Also, always ask your friends if it's ok for you to check them in.
 You never know if they are trying to keep their location secret.

 You don't have to give up your devices or online presence if digital dating violence is happening to you.
 It's possible to use technology safely.
-Talk to your local anti-violence worker about how.